 Udi is a member of the Lezgian (southern) branch of the Northeast Caucasian languages.
-It is spoken by about 8,000 people in parts of Azerbaijan, Russia, Georgia and Armenia, with the majority of speakers in the Azerbaijani village of Nij in the Qabala district.
+It is spoken by about 8,000 people in parts of Azerbaijan, Russia, Georgia and Armenia, with the majority of speakers in the Azerbaijani village of Nij in the Qabala district of northern Azerbaijan.
 There are also quite a few Udi speakers in villages in Tavush Province in northeastern Armenia.

 Documentation of Udi started in the mid-19th century, and an Udi Grammar, by Anton Antonovich Schiffner, was published in 1863.
 An Udi translation of part of the Bible was published in 1902, and a small number of publications in Udi have appeared since then.